samuraime/how-to-test-react-hooks/README.md

 If you need to test a custom Hook, you can do so by creating a component in your test, and using your Hook from it.
 Then you can test the component you wrote. (copied).

 Even though hooks are just JavaScript functions, they will work only inside React components.

 You cannot just invoke them and write tests against what a hook returns.
-You have to wrap them inside a React component and test the values that it returns. (copied as well).
+You have to wrap them inside a React component and test the values that it returns.

+In some cases, hooks may not even return a value, so we have to test components that use hooks.

 ### Test returns of hooks OR Test components that use hooks?